espressif/esp-at/docs/ESP_AT_Commands_Set.md

 - **\<sleep mode>**:
     - 0: disable the sleep mode.
-    - 1: Modem-sleep mode.
+    - 1: Modem-sleep DTIM mode.
+RF will be periodically closed according to AP DTIM.
     - 2: Light-sleep mode.
+CPU will automatically sleep and RF will be periodically closed according to `listen interval` set by `AT+CWJAP`.
+    - 3: Modem-sleep listen interval mode.
+RF will be periodically closed according to `listen interval` set by `AT+CWJAP`.

 Example: